 Action: If you wake up with a sore jaw, talk to your dentist about getting a custom-fitted night guard.

-Both smoking and excessive alcohol consumption drastically reduce saliva production, leading to a dry, acidic mouth environment where enamel cannot thrive.
+Smoking and drinking cause dry mouth.
+Consequently, acid that comes from erosion damages your enamel.
 This is why quitting is a critical step for anyone looking to strengthen weak enamel naturally.

 Why: They are direct contributors to dry mouth and gum disease.